maliMirkec/personal-website/site/articles/github-atom-git-packages.md

 Atom package manager has many Git packages.
 Which ones are your favorite?

-For more articles, you should follow me on [Twitter](https://twitter.com/malimirkeccita) or checkout [my Medium page](https://medium.com/@malimirkeccita).
+For more articles, you could check [my Medium page](https://medium.com/@malimirkeccita).